JosephineNarvais/calcLayout/README.md

 # calcLayout
-Calculator layout
+Calculator Layout

-Description: The Calculator layout is using CSS as one of Generations self-pace project.
+Description: The Calculator layout is Generation's self-pace homework.
 It is incompelete but it is a project that you can build on using JavaScript.

 Role: I replicated the calculator layout using HTML and CSS.